”Beyond the exhibiting of international art, Kunsthaus Göttingen sees itself as a place for education, communication and interaction with art.”

 Kunsthaus Göttingen is an exhibition space for works on paper, photography and new media, which opened in June 2021.
 The exhibitions focus on contemporary art with an international orientation.
 In the curatorial planning, the focus is on close cooperation with the artists themselves, who not only get a stage for their work, but also the opportunity for new productions, collaborations and interactive projects.

-Each year three to four exhibitions are planned as extensive solo or group exhibitions, which are shown on three levels in spacious gallery spaces.
+Each year four to four exhibitions are planned as extensive solo or group exhibitions, which are shown on three levels in spacious gallery spaces.
 We offer a varied accompanying programme for each exhibition, especially for children and young people.
 Between larger exhibitions, short INBETWEEN exhibitions are continuously shown in which selected artists can try out the forms of presentation for their work.

 Here you will find our Kunsthaus flyer for download!